AlexGarrity/MiniOBJ/README.md

 # miniOBJ

-Super simple mini obj file loader, and included minifier `.mobj` format has space savings of ~40% compared to `.obj`
+Super simple mini obj file loader, and included minifier.
+`.mobj` format has space savings of ~40% compared to `.obj`